 Intercultural Competence Badge

-The Intercultural Training Certificate Program (ITC) is excited to offer a new digital badge in Intercultural Competence beginning Winter 2019.
-The Intercultural Competence Badge is available to both degree-seeking and non-degree-seeking students at all levels.
+The Intercultural Competence Program (ITC) is excited to offer a new digital badge in Intercultural Competence beginning Winter 2019.
+The ITC Badge is available to both degree-seeking and non-degree-seeking students at all levels.
 With classes available in fully online, hybrid, and/or face-to-face formats it is also open to busy professionals around the globe as well as those here at GVSU and in West Michigan.

 What is a digital badge?